Daybreak Rotary's Stampede Parade

 Frequently Asked Questions and Answers

 We have restructured the judging process.
-Participants and entries will be judged during the parade as well as prejudging at 9AM.
+Participants and entries will be judged during the parade.
 There will be 3 cash prizes.

 2. Where does the parade start and finish?